metaid-developers/man-indexer/README.md

 # Browser

 The MAN indexer comes with a built-in MetaID browser that supports MetaID-related data queries.
+This is the deployed and live MAN browser: https://man.metaid.io

 ## Running
 We support the following three deployment and execution methods.